-A blue city, with peaceful waters, sandy beaches, huge coastlines and organised or unexplored shores, with tavernas next to the sea, and unexpectedly beautiful spots.
+A blue city, with clear blue waters, sandy beaches, huge coastlines and organised or unexplored shores, with tavernas next to the sea, and unexpectedly beautiful spots.
 It’s an open secret that the beaches of Kavala have it all!

 An active town, which lives to the rhythms of a megacity with a completely relaxed attitude at every moment!